bernardio5/bookie/README.md

 -- There are other e-book readers, but I don't own them.

 -- I have used several online and downloadable EPub format checkers, which are comparable to the browsers-- they generate bug reports that I can respond to, but they're not readers, and don't always lead to fixes that add support.
-These include: ___.
+These include: EPUB-Checker and some web sites.

 So, the main goal of this EPub generator is multi-platform support, and presentation of a maximum amount of bibliographic data, for the sake of search and browsing.
 The beauty of the books in the reader is a TBA.